AlexandreDecan/sismic/docs/execution.rst

 Custom way to deal with non-determinism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you find that the way we deal with non-determinism is too radical or not enough permissive (remember :ref:`this <parallel_semantic>`), you can implement your own approach to deal with non-determinism.
+If you find that the way we deal with non-determinism is too far from other semantics like SCXML or Rhapsody, (remember :ref:`semantic`), you can implement your own approach to deal with non-determinism.
 The method :py:meth:`~sismic.interpreter.Interpreter._enabled_transitions` already returns all the transitions that can be triggered by an event.
-This method is actually called by :py:meth:`~sismic.interpreter.Interpreter._transition_step` which currently checks that at most one transition can be triggered.
+This method is actually called by :py:meth:`~sismic.interpreter.Interpreter._transition_step` which currently checks that (1) transitions come from distinct parallel regions and that (2) they are not in conflict, meaning that one of the transitions does not make the statechart leaves one of the concerned parallel region.

-You can override :py:meth:`~sismic.interpreter.Interpreter._transition_step` and define how situations in which several transitions are triggered are dealt.
-The remaining of the implementation is already conceived in a way to deal with multiple transitions fired at once.
+This method then computes an order in which the transitions should be processed, and the order in which states should be exited and entered.
+Your modifications will probably targets this part of the method.
-In particular, your implementation should return an appropriate list of ``MicroStep`` instances where selected transitions, entered states and exited states are ordered according to your arbitrary choice to deal with non-determinism.
+Ensure that your implementation still returns an appropriate list of ``MicroStep`` instances where selected transitions, entered states and exited states are ordered according to your needs.